-- Assessment and Treatment Centers Provides eligible inmates with a comprehensive assessment of their needs and risks, an orientation to a treatment regimen, and a referral to Work Release Programs, Correctional Treatment Programs or Special Needs Programs. - Special Needs Programs The NJDOC currently contracts for one Special Needs Program.
-The focus of this program is the provision of specialized health service needs for inmates with mental health issues.
+- Assessment and Treatment Centers Provides eligible inmates with a comprehensive assessment of their needs and risks, an orientation to a treatment regimen, and a referral to Work Release Programs, Substance Use Disorder Programs, Special Needs Programs, and/or Mutual Agreement Programs. - Special Needs Programs The focus of these programs is the provision of specialized health service needs for inmates with mental health issues.
 Once treatment needs are met, participants may be eligible to participate in a work release component. - Correctional Treatment Programs The focus of the Correctional Treatment Programs is the provision of services that will provide the tools for inmates with treatment issues to reenter society as productive and sober members.
 These programs utilize the assessments provided by the Assessment and Treatment Centers as well as the assessments performed during an inmate's incarceration to create a seamless continuum of care for inmates with substance-use issues.
 Ongoing assessments are performed throughout the inmate's stay to determine progress in treatment.
-Additionally, when an inmate has completed the treatment portion of the RCRP stay, he or she is generally eligible to seek employment.

-• Work Release Programs - The focus of the work release programs is to provide residents with a solid foundation for successful reentry into the workforce with the goal of not just obtaining viable employment, but retaining employment.
+Additionally, when an inmate has completed the treatment portion of the RCRP stay, he or she is generally eligible to seek employment. - Work Release Programs The focus of the work release programs is to provide residents with a solid foundation for successful reentry into the workforce with the goal of not just obtaining viable employment, but retaining employment.